-Intersex people are born with physical sex characteristics that don’t fit medical norms for female or male bodies.
-We have many different kinds of bodies and life experiences.
+Intersex people have innate sex characteristics that don’t fit medical norms for female or male bodies.
+We risk stigmatisation, discrimination and harm because our bodies are seen as different.

-Intersex Human Rights Australia (IHRA) is a national body by and for people born with variations of sex characteristics.
-We promote human rights and bodily autonomy, and provide information, education, and an online peer support group.
-We were formerly known as OII Australia.
+We are a national charity by and for people with innate variations of sex characteristics.
+We promote health, human rights and bodily autonomy.

 How can you act as an ally to intersex people?
 This page contains introductory information and video resources.

 We all have a right to bodily integrity, to not be subjected to invasive or irreversible medical procedures that modify sex characteristics, unless necessary to avoid serious, urgent and irreparable harm.

 All populations that suffer health inequalities are disproportionately affected by COVID-19, and people with intersex variations are no exception.

 Guidance on including people born with variations of sex characteristics in forms and other forms of data collection.

 Many intersex traits are genetic, with an identified origin.
 The elimination of such traits from the gene pool is an established and growing phenomenon.

 An introduction to the health and well-being of people with innate variations of sex characteristics, with links to third party resources published by the Australian Human Rights Commission and clinical bodies.

 A briefing and guidance on understanding and respecting the diverse sex classifications and gender identities of people with intersex variations.